 If you joined in the conversation on the comment boards (or our blog), thanks for your participation.
 Your active involvement makes our programs more than just webinar series – they bring together a powerful community of support and healing.

 So thank you again for joining us.
-And if you haven’t been following the series, now’s your chance – you can still get in on the whole thing when you become a Gold Member.
+And if you haven’t been following the series, you can check out our other courses on mindfulness here.

 If you were able to attend the webinars (even just one), what were some of your major takeaways?
 Have you applied any ideas from the series in your practice?
 We’d like to hear your experience.
 Please share your thoughts below.